-What is Lifecycle Marketing?
-Lifecycle Marketing is a strategic approach to your sales and marketing.
+The Customer Lifecycle Marketing Process is a strategic approach to your sales and marketing.
 A framework, which focuses on, each critical stage of the prospect/customer journey through your business.
-This customer journey begins well before they ever make their first purchase in your business and, until well after they have made an initial purchase.
+This customer journey begins well before they ever make their first purchase in your store and, continues until well after they have made an initial purchase.

 Creating a sales and marketing strategy for your small business need not be daunting.
 You are about to discover the customer lifecycle stages that are vital to your whole business and marketing strategy.
 And, have access to all the tools and worksheets you’ll need to create your sales and marketing, strategic plan.

 We’ll get to the lifecycle marketing stages.
-But first, watch the video below where Scott Martineau from Infusionsoft covers the ‘typical versus ideal’ in the customer lifecycle.
-And find out;
+But first, watch the video below where Scott Martineau from Infusionsoft covers the ‘typical versus ideal’ in the customer lifecycle journey.
+And find out:

 - where to look for the lost leads that are already in your business